shubhsting/task1/readme.md

 3)npm start to start the application on your local computer.

 ===============================================================\
-Algorithm of this code
+Algorithm of this code\
-Add \
+ADD
 1) Get data from req body \
 1.1)if(key is present and not expired) return message key is already present\
 else update key

-read
+READ
 1) get key from parameters\
 1.1)if key is present and not expired ,update it.\
  else delete it and show key is expired.

-delete\
+DELETE\
 1)if(key is present) delete it\
   else key is not present